 Through discussions with furnace manufacturers, additional technologies to further reduce NOx emissions were introduced to staff in the form of gas-electric hybrid dual fuel split systems and electric heat pump systems.
 Staff agrees that dual fuel split systems with a compliant 14 ng/J furnaces as well as pure electric heat pump systems can provide greater reductions of NOx than a standalone furnace.
 Dual fuel split systems and electric heat pump systems are generally costlier when compared to conventional standalone furnace and air conditioner HVAC systems.
-Incentivizing these new equipment categories will further advance the South Coast AQMD mission to further reduce NOx emissions in the region.
+Staff initially contemplated lincentivizing these new equipment categories dual fuel systems;, however, since 14 ng/J furnaces in any configuration is a current requirement under Rule 1111 and the greater reductions can be achieved through an all--electric heat pump, no consumer rebate is proposed for gas-electric hybrid dual fuel split systems. will further advance the South Coast AQMD mission to further reduce NOx emissions in the region.
+Since the initial proposal for revisions to the consumer rebate, staff has increased the amount of the rebate for all-electric heat pumps from \$1,000 to \$1,500 as this configuration will have there is additional costs for an air handler and electrical upgrades, and this provides the greatest NOx reductions for home heating, and there are currently no requirements for electric heat pumps.
+This offering would be available for the first 2,000 consumers, with the 25 percent set aside for disadvantaged communities.
+Staff will be using SB535 and AB1550 to identify disadvantaged and low-income communities, respectively.

-To incentivize early adoption of compliant 14 ng/J furnaces for weatherized and mobile home furnaces as well as furnaces for high altitude applications and alternative heating technologies, staff proposes to include additional funding not to exceed \$3,000,000 into the Rule 1111 rebate program and modify the existing rebate amount as follows:
+To incentivize early adoption of compliant 14 ng/J furnaces for weatherized and mobile home furnaces as well as furnaces for high altitude applications and all-electric pumpsalternative heating technologies, staff proposes to include additional funding not to exceed \$3,500,000 \$3,000,000 into the Rule 1111 rebate program and modify the existing rebate amount as follows:

-Category Original Rebate New Rebate Applicability Condensing \$500 for first the 6,000; \$300 thereafter \$500 Compliant 14 ng/J NOx furnace installed at or above 4,200 Feet Above Sea Level Non-condensing \$500 for first 6,000; \$200 thereafter \$500 Compliant 14 ng/J NOx furnace installed at or above 4,200 Feet Above Sea Level Weatherized \$200 \$500 Compliant 14 ng/J NOx furnace installed within the South Coast AQMD Dual Fuel Split Systems - \$500 Gas-electric dual fuel heating system with compliant 14 ng/J NOx furnace installed within the South Coast AQMD Electric Heat Pumps - \$1,000 Full electric central HVAC system installed within the South Coast AQMD
+Category Original Rebate New Proposed Rebate Applicability Condensing \$500 for first the 6,000; \$300 thereafter \$500 Compliant 14 ng/J NOx furnace installed at or above 4,200 Feet Above Sea Level Condensing and Non-condensing \$500 for first 6,000; \$200 thereafter \$500 Compliant 14 ng/J NOx furnace installed at or above 4,200 Feet Above Sea Level Limited to 200 units and ends no later than September 30, 2021 Weatherized \$200 \$500 Compliant 14 ng/J NOx furnace installed within the South Coast AQMD Limited to 600 units and ends no later than September 30, 2021 Dual Fuel Split Systems - \$500 Gas-electric dual fuel heating system with compliant 14 ng/J NOx furnace installed within the South Coast AQMD

+Category Original Rebate New Applicability

+Proposed

+Rebate

+Electric Heat Pumps - \$1,500 \$1,000 Full electric central HVAC system installed within the South Coast AQMD for replacements only Limited to 2.000 units or when funds depleted